-The long-awaited moment is finally here: you’re going on vacation—and you deserve this break.
-So, while you pack your bags and look for your passport or your keys (have you tried the pantry?), here’s our basic guide to a memorable and hassle-free trip!
+The long-awaited moment is finally here: you’re going on vacation and you deserve this break.
+While you pack your bags and look for your passport or your keys, here’s our basic guide to a memorable and hassle-free trip!

-• While travelling by car, bus, plane or train, make sure your medication and diabetic equipment are always close at hand.
+- While travelling by car, bus, plane or train, make sure your diabetes medication and equipment are always close at hand.

-• To prevent clot formation, try not to stay in the same position for too long.
-Take breaks to stretch your legs if you’re travelling by car and take a walk along the aisle if you’re in a bus, plane or train.
+- To prevent clot formation, try not to stay in the same position for too long.
+Take breaks to stretch your legs if you’re travelling by car or take a walk along the aisle if you’re in a bus, plane or train.

 Once you’re there